Make 2‑D Drawing

 Groups the output curves by the source objects.

 Attempts to make the output curves match with the previous.
-This option only works with the View option in the Projection settings.
+This option only works with the View and CPlane options in the Projection settings.

 Maintaining a registered parallel view is easy, but any view manipulations would change a registered perspective view and cause "Register with previous" to fail.
 When it fails, a new view is registered for next use.